indykite/terraform-provider-indykite/docs/resources/entity_matching_pipeline.md

 ### Required

-- `location` (String) identifier of Location, where to create resource
+- `location` (String) Identifier of Location, where to create resource
 - `name` (String) Unique client assigned immutable identifier.
 Can not be updated without creating a new resource.
 - `source_node_filter` (List of String) List of source node types to be used in the entity matching pipeline.
 - `target_node_filter` (List of String) List of target node types to be used in the entity matching pipeline.

 ### Optional

-- `description` (String) Your own description of resource.
+- `description` (String) Your own description of the resource.
 Must be less than or equal to 256 UTF-8 bytes.
 - `display_name` (String) The display name for the instance.
 Can be updated without creating a new resource.
 - `rerun_interval` (String) RerunInterval is the time between scheduled re-runs.
 - `similarity_score_cutoff` (Number) Similarity score cutoff to be used in the entity matching pipeline.